Planet Aid's Recycling Program, Debunked!

 The expenses a charity incurs to raise donations, whether the donations are in the form of cash or non-cash items like donated clothing, are fundraising expenses, not program expenses.

 There are many nonprofit organizations that compete with one another for clothing donations.
 If Planet Aid did not collect the used clothing and other goods, most of the items would surely be collected by another charity, or by a for-profit company that could sell the items for a profit.
 So it is not the case that all of these items would likely end up in a landfill if Planet Aid did not collect them.

 The most damning evidence against Planet Aid's financial reporting logic is provided by the charity itself.
 This charity does not distribute the vast majority of the clothing and other goods it collects to needy people—it sells the items.
-In 2014 Planet Aid brought in almost $41 million from selling these items.
+In 2015 Planet Aid brought in over $36 million from selling these items.
 This proves that there is a ready market of buyers willing and able to pay large sums of money to purchase used clothing, shoes, and textiles like the ones Planet Aid collects.
 It is ridiculous for this charity to assert that items worth millions and millions of dollars would end up in a landfill if Planet Aid did not collect them.

 Unlike many other sources of charity information online today, CharityWatch does not simply repeat information that charities report about themselves.
 Our in-depth analysis of charities is what has set us apart for more than twenty years as the smart source for independent charity ratings and other information.
 For more articles on this or other charities analyzed by CharityWatch, please see our Articles Page.
 Thank you for caring enough to give wisely!